Ian Edwards, M.S. Applied Mathematics

 Executive Director, Stargazing Leader

-Dr. Samuel Singer grew up exploring the high desert in Yerington, Nevada.
+Samuel grew up exploring the high desert in Yerington, Nevada, which is where he first fell in love with the night sky.
 Study for a B.A. in Physics and Astronomy took him to Hampshire College and the deciduous forests of the east coast, where he discovered his love for outdoor science education.
 He earned a Masters in Science Education – Environment & Natural Resources by way of the Teton Science Schools and the University of Wyoming.
-Over the past decade Samuel has worked as an outdoor educator and wilderness guide in Wyoming and across the country.
-Samuel is also an accomplished astronomy educator and amateur astronomer.
+Samuel has worked as an outdoor educator and wilderness guide in Wyoming and across the country.
+Samuel is also an accomplished astronomy educator.
 He has built a couple Dobsonian telescopes and has helped both Hampshire College and the Teton science Schools build small observatories.
-Three years ago he completed his doctorate degree in Science Education from the University of Wyoming.
+In 2013, he completed his doctorate degree in Science Education from the University of Wyoming.
 His dissertation research focused on spirituality in outdoor environmental education.
 After wrapping up his dissertation he founded Wyoming Stargazing as a way to further his passion for helping others explore “the extraordinary in the ordinary”.
 On his time off, he enjoys meditation, backcountry skiing, rock climbing, and long distance running.

 Webmaster & Graphic Designer